SHOP

 Parasitic Infections and Viral Infected Cells

 PASM-Masson staining also proves beneficial in the detection of parasitic infections.
 For example, various protozoan and helminthic infections can be visualized effectively through this staining method.
-Moreover, the technique offers the means to observe viral infected cells, elucidating key morphological changes that occur in response to viral infections.
+Moreover, the technique offers the means to observe virally infected cells, elucidating key morphological changes that occur in response to viral infections.
 Pathologists can utilize PASM-Masson staining to identify these infections, thereby improving diagnostic workflows and enhancing treatment strategies.

 Example: Bacillus Anthracis Detection in Bronchoalveolar Lavage Specimens